angelperedo97/FL-Research-Lab/src/content/projects/project-2.md

 ---
-title: "Project 2"
+title: "Project Two"
-status: "Active Research"
+status: "Active Work"
 summary: "Description of project goes here."
 ---

+Details about Project Two will be added here.